gabet1337/speciale/README.md

 - min_y should be max_y at some places
 - Deletions might cause node to remain underflowed after siftup.
 - Inserts and deletes should not cancel each other before they hit a point buffer
+- Spelling mistake of construction in 5.
+Global rebuilding
+- Weird sentence: To be able to filter out deleted points etc., we maintain the buffer Pv, Iv and Dv in lexicographically sorted.
+Section 5.